 We should listen and express our understanding of the conversation and the client to show empathy.
 People will develop a kinship with someone who relates to them or even has had similar experiences.
 It would help if you made it a goal to repeat what the client has said and clarify things through a question.

 This is the act of understanding the meaning of what the client is saying.

 These things show that the trainer is using the client centered approach:

 - The client speaks more than the trainer

 - The trainer listens intently and directs the conversation when that is appropriate

 - The client makes realizations and connections that were not previously considered

 - Listening and encouraging with both nonverbal and verbal prompts

-- Clarify and summarize the things you hear and direct the summaries in the form of a question for clarification by the client
+- Clarify and summarize what you hear and direct the summaries as a question for clarification by the client.

-- Use reflective listening which bridges the gaps between the things the client says and the meaning of the statements.
+- Use reflective listening, which bridges the gaps between the client’s words and the statements’ meaning.

 Preceding the Initial Client Consultation